neelriyer/neelriyer.github.io/_posts/2021-01-31-Segment-Satellite-Imagery.md

 ![alt text](/images/satellite_segmentation_ndvi/9bbd67cfb0d660551d74decf916b2df2_ndvi_thresholded_0-45.png)

 ![alt text](/images/satellite_segmentation_ndvi/ea36717ca661ca3cca59d5ea43a81afc_ndvi_thresholded_0-45.png)

 We can see that it does a pretty decent job of separating canopy cover from soil.
 This is much better than my [previous attempt](https://spiyer99.github.io/Kmeans-Clustering-Satellite-Imagery/) with K-Means Clustering.

 # Conclusion

-In this blog post, I described a way you can segment satellite imagery using NDVI.
+In this blog post, I described a way you can segment satellite imagery using NDVI and rasterio.

 I did this work for a [small startup in Sydney](https://flurosat.com/).
 I could not have done this without their help.
 I learned so much from them.